airpair/using-locs-css-naming-conventions/post.md

 #### 3. LOC Naming Conventions
 LOC has a simple set of rules to follow that allows developers to pick up quite quickly to use.
 - A parent can only be applied 2 deep in HTML markup children; like parent -> direct decendant -> direct decendant's child.
 This helps cut down on the bulk and overuse of class tree fluff
-- A new feature class must always denote the level in which it is being invoked withing the markup; like is it global(g), flow specific(f), or flow-module(fm)
+- A new class that isn't affiliated with the current structure that it is in must always declare the level in which it is being invoked withing the markup; like is it global(g), flow specific(f), or flow-module(fm).
 - CSS/SCSS/LESS file structure needs to be broken out into partials resembling parent-level structure
+- Classes from a group should not inherit other component styles from other groups in order to keep modularity.

 ##### Global Level:
 Examples: navigation, sidemenu, content containers, layout boxes used across the site